List of Black Clover characters: Vetto

 Vetto (ヴェット), titled Despair (絶望, Zetsubō), is an elf who wields powerful Beast Magic that greatly enhances his physical abilities.
 Once a peaceful companion of Licht, he is driven by vengeance following his sister's death.
 His magic manifests through a third eye, granting him potent regeneration and curse abilities.
 After a violent confrontation at the Sea Temple, he is killed by Yami.
 Later reincarnated in an artificial body, he aids Patry until Zagred's defeat leaves him unable to return to his original form.
 Vetto later assists the Magic Knights by training them in Ultimate Magic in the Heart Kingdom and joins the final battle against Lucius to defend the Clover Kingdom.

 Fana

 Fana (ファナ), known as Hateful (憎悪, Zōo), is an elf whose spirit incarnated into a Diamond Kingdom test subject who has the same name as her.
 The elf spirit gains control, acquires the fire spirit Salamander, and exhibits violent tendencies until the original human Fana resurfaces.
 After Mars purges the elf spirit, Rhya transfers it into an artificial body.
 Following Zagred's defeat, the elf bids farewell to Licht.
-Both the elf and human Fana later aid the Magic Knights, training them in Ultimate Magic.
-During the final battle, the elf defends the Clover Kingdom against Lucius, while the human Fana reunites with Mars to confront Morris.
+The elf Fana later aids the Magic Knights, training them in Ultimate Magic.
+During the final battle, the elf Fana defends the Clover Kingdom against Lucius, while the human Fana reunites with Mars to confront Morris.